 Many small ovarian cysts will resolve and disappear over a few months.
 You may be advised to have a repeat ultrasound scan after a few months or so.
 If the cyst goes away then no further action is needed.

 Removal of an ovarian cyst may be advised, especially if you have symptoms or if the cyst is large.
 Sometimes the specialist may want to remove it to determine exactly which type of cyst it is and to make sure there are no cancer cells in it.
 Most smaller cysts can be removed by 'keyhole' (laparoscopic) surgery.
-Some cysts require a more traditional style of operation, with a cut in the lower part of the tummy.
+Some cysts require a more open style of operation, with a cut in the lower part of the tummy.

 The type of operation depends on factors such as the type of cyst, your age, and whether cancer is suspected or ruled out.
 In some cases, just the cyst is removed and the ovary tissue preserved.
 In some cases, the ovary is also removed, and sometimes other nearby structures such as the womb (uterus) and the other ovary.
 Your specialist will advise on the options for your individual situation.

 Endometriosis-related cysts and polycystic ovary syndrome (PCOS)

 Further reading and references

 Management of Suspected Ovarian Masses in Premenopausal Women; Royal College of Obstetricians and Gynaecologists (December 2011)

 The Management of Ovarian Cysts in Postmenopausal Women; Royal College of Obstetricians and Gynaecologists (2016)